trivelle/worker/docs/design.md

 ### Starting a process

-Users can start processes in the worker and are able to provide limits for memory, IO and CPU.
-These parameters are described more in depth in [Resource Control](#resource-control) section.
+Users can start processes in the worker host and are able to provide limits for memory, IO and CPU.
+These parameters are described more in depth in the [Resource Control](#resource-control) section.
 The command returns the UUID of the process which can be used to invoke further commands.

 ```